wvirany/molcollisions/README.md

     experiment.seed = int(slurm_array_id)
 ```

-The SLURM job is create from a template, which can be configured based on your system.
+The SLURM job is created from a template, which can be configured based on your system.